ISISNeutronMuon/MDMC/doc/pages/installation/docker.rst

 `Molecular Visualization <../tutorials/molecular-visualization.ipynb>`__
 tutorial.
 Instructions on how to enable X11 forwarding are in :ref:`x11-forwarding-label`.
-X11 forwarding occurs by default on Linux, so no additional steps are required.
+X11 forwarding occurs by default on Linux, so on that platform no additional steps are required.

 Windows